 You have just concluded an exercise session when you begin to feel dizzy and lightheaded as if you might faint.
-As your heart beats faster, you wonder if this is a common occurrence after exercise or a sign of something more serious.
+As your heart beats faster, you wonder if it is common to be lightheaded after a workout or a sign of something more serious.

 Also, if you do not have a sufficient amount of fluids in your system, your body may begin to sweat excessively.
 This sweat results in the loss of electrolytes needed to maintain fluids and causes your heart to beat faster — this causes you to feel hotter and potentially lightheaded.

 Post-workout, perform cool-down exercises.
-Spend five minutes after your workout by slowing your heart rate through slow walking and stretching, according to Up to Date.
+Spend five minutes after your workout by slowing your heart rate through slow walking and stretching.
 This time also reduces the amount of acid built up in the body's cells that were released during exercise.
 As a result, more blood is allowed to circulate.
 This prevents the drop in blood pressure that can lead to post-workout lightheadedness.

-If you do experience lightheadedness following a workout, lay down and keep your head level with your heart — do not allow your head to drop below your heart.
+If you do experience lightheadedness following a workout, lie down and keep your head level with your heart — do not allow your head to drop below your heart.
 This will help to restore blood flow to the brain, helping to reduce lightheadedness.

 As you begin to feel better, drinking an electrolyte-containing drink to restore fluid balance or eating a banana or crackers can help to incorporate minerals into your body.

 While lightheadedness after a workout typically is not cause for concern, in some instances, it can indicate a more serious condition.
 For example, if you take preventive steps to reduce lightheadedness post-workout yet still experience it, seek medical attention.
 Your physician may recommend alternate exercises and perform diagnostic tests to examine your heart, blood pressure and lung function.